drduh/Debian-Privacy-Server-Guide/README.md

 Update Networking firewall rules to allow the new dnscrypt listening port (in this example, UDP port 5355).

-**Optional** Restrict the IP address or range of addresses which can access your VM instance to prevent abuse and [DNS attacks](http://resources.infosecinstitute.com/attacks-over-dns/).
+**Optional** Restrict the IP address or range of addresses which can access the instance to prevent abuse and [DNS attacks](http://resources.infosecinstitute.com/attacks-over-dns/).

 To connect from a client, edit `dnscrypt-proxy.toml` to include the static server stamp: